Code-Institute-Submissions/the_appleshop/README.md

 # User stories

-* As a user I would like to have an overview of products this shop has to offer.
+* As a user I would like to have an overview of the variety of apples this shop has to offer.
-*  As a user, I want to be able to register an account and to logon on from desktop or mobile device, so I can store my favourites list of products and shopping cart for later review.
+*  As a user, I want to be able to register an account and to logon on from desktop or mobile device, so I can store my favourites list of apples and shopping cart for later review.
 *  As a user, I expect that User preferences should list my user details and order history, User management
 *  As a user, I would like to have the possibility to review products I have purchased.
 *  As a user, I want to search for products based on entered search term.